CardKit/cardkit-runtime/README.md

 engine.setExecutableActionType(CKDivide.self, for: CKCalc.Action.Math.Divide)
 ```

 In this example, we assume `ActionCardDescriptors` exist for a hypothetical calculator's addition, subtraction, multiplication, and division functions.
-These methods will be implemented by the classes `CKAdd`, `CKSubtract`, `CKMultiply`, and `CKDivide` (these classes all subclass `ExecutableActionCard`).
+These methods will be implemented by the classes `CKAdd`, `CKSubtract`, `CKMultiply`, and `CKDivide`, all of which are subclasses of `ExecutableActionCard`.
 The above code tells the `ExecutionEngine`, as well as its underlying `DeckExecutor`, that these classes should be instantiated when their corresponding Action cards are encountered in the Deck.

-`ExecutionEngine` and `DeckExecutor` also maintain a map between `TokenCard`s and the `ExecutableTokenCard` that implements the tokens.
+`ExecutionEngine` also maintains a map between `TokenCard`s and the `ExecutableTokenCard` that implements the tokens.
 Continuing our example, we define a calculator token `CKCalc.Token.Calculator` and its implementation `CKCalculator : ExecutableTokenCard`, and pass these to the execution engine.

 ```
 let calcToken = CKCalc.Token.Calculator.makeCard()